- Understand your audience for the test. The raters are ESL professionals with a general knowledge of most fields at Carnegie Mellon,

 - Use the board; the audience needs to see as well as hear.

-- Use transitional language to help the audience understand the organization of your presentations

-(e.g., moving from general ideas to
+- Use transitional language to help the audience understand the organization of your presentation (e.g., moving from general ideas to

-specific examples, when rewording, moving on to new topics, etc.).
+specific examples, when rewording, moving on to new topics).

 - Don't be surprised if you feel nervous before and during the test.
 Most people are and this is perfectly normal.
 Take a deep breath,

 remember to go slowly and realize that even people who get the top score might make some mistakes with grammar, pronunciation or word choice.

 - Review the ITA test webpage thoroughly; the more you know about the test,

 the more likely that you will be able to demonstrate your true level of academic fluency.